suneeld/sales-appbest/README.md

 You can simulate users and test LaunchDarkly experiments using the buttons available at: http://localhost:8080/simulate

-🛠️ Instructions
+🛠️ Instructions-

 Start the required experiment via the LaunchDarkly UI before initiating the tests.

 Set the test duration between 1 to 60 minutes based on your experiment's goals.

 Choose the appropriate button to begin simulation:

-🚀 Start Testing Explore Feature
+🚀 Start Testing Explore Feature button simulates clicks on:
-   Simulates clicks on:

    Try New Flow button (on the Homepage)

    Explore Features button (on the Value Creation Teams page)

-🧭 Start Testing Value Creation Teams Menu
+🧭 Start Testing Value Creation Teams Menu button simulates clicks on:
-   Simulates clicks on:

    Value Creation Teams menu item in the navigation bar

-📊 Metrics Tracked in LaunchDarkly: explorefeaturebutton
+📊 Metrics Tracked in LaunchDarkly:

+   explorefeaturebutton

    valuepagecount